BOTSWANA & VICTORIA FALLS

 Upon arrival at our new campsite we have a couple of hours at leisure before we enjoy the first of 5 full game drives in this amazing place they call Savute!

-Today’s drive takes us through the Chobe reserve as well as the protected Rhodesian teak forest, with most of the driving through some of the thickest sand you will find in all of Africa… challenging but fun and you’ll have the opportunity to try your hand at sand driving!
+Today’s drive takes us through the Chobe reserve as well as the protected Rhodesian teak forest, with most of the driving through some of the thickest sand you will find in all of Africa…challenging but fun and we might even swop drivers if you like to try your hand at sand driving!

 We arrive at our lodging at around 4pm and you have some free time to explore the camp, before our customary dinner around campfire.